 Since 1973 when Roe v.
 Wade opened the door to legal abortion in our country, America has been on a continual downward spiral.
-What started as a 7-2 decision by US Supreme Court Justices who legislated rather than interpreted the law, nearly 60 million innocent children have been surgically or chemically killed.
+What started as a 7-2 decision by US Supreme Court Justices who legislated rather than interpreted the law, over 60 million innocent children have been surgically or chemically killed.
 The dissenting opinion of Justice Byron White (with Chief Justice William Rehnquist concurring) stated the following:

 I find nothing in the language or history of the Constitution to support the Court's judgment.
 The Court simply fashions and announces a new constitutional right for pregnant women and, with scarcely any reason or authority for its action, invests that right with sufficient substance to override most existing state abortion statutes.